pingcap/mysql-tester/README.md

         Reserve schema after each test -retry-connection-count int
-        The max number to retry to connect to the database. (default 120) -user string
+        The max number to retry to connect to the database. (default 120)
-        The user for connecting to the database. (default "root") -xunitfile string
-        The xml file path to record testing results.

 ```

 By default, it connects to the TiDB/MySQL server at `127.0.0.1:4000` with `root` and no passward: